jina-ai/docs/chapters/helloworld/index.rst

     .. image:: hello-world-flow.png
        :align: center

-All the big words you can name: computer vision, :term:`neural search, microservice, message queue, elastic, and :term:`shards` all happened in just one minute!
+All the big words you can name: computer vision, :term:`neural search`, microservices, :term:`indexing`, :term:`querying<searching>`, and :term:`shards` all happened in just one minute!

 View "Hello World" in Jina Dashboard
 ====================================